 Different brokers also have different configurations of proxies from Spotware’s global proxy cloud.
 Your broker can add as many as they wish from a selection of dozens of key locations throughout the world.

 While the proxies provided by your broker help to improve latency and connection, the key factors affecting latency are your location and your internet speed.

 cTrader supports leverage of up to 1:1000 for all symbols and accounts.
-The amount of maximum leverage which your broker provides you is decided by them.
+The amount of maximum leverage that your broker provides you is decided by them.
 Your broker will likely give you a variety of options, allowing you to use a lower rate of leverage if you want.

 Different markets are typically offered with different rates of maximum leverage.
 We recommend that you check the info window of each market to know exactly what the maximum amount of leverage is offered with that market.
-Do not just assume every market is offered with the same rate as your account.
+Do not just assume every market is offered at the same rate as your account.

 Trading sessions can vary between brokers.
 This could be due to where they are located, any local public holidays or their Liquidity Providers trading hours.
 Differences could be when they start or finish their trading week or trading day and gaps between sessions.
 If you want to see the trading hours of a symbol, you can open the info-window to see when trading is available for each symbol.